IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 }
 ```

-Create the Kubernetes cluster using worker_num:
+Create the Kubernetes cluster with a default worker pool with 2 workers and one standalone worker as mentioned by worker_num:

 ```hcl
 resource "ibm_container_cluster" "testacc_cluster" {